-Camille T. Dungy is the author of four collections of poetry: Trophic Cascade, Smith Blue, Suck on the Marrow, and What to Eat, What to Drink, What to Leave for Poison.
-Her debut collection of personal essays is Guidebook to Relative Strangers.
-Camille edited Black Nature: Four Centuries of African American Nature Poetry.
-Her honors include an American Book Award, two Northern California Book Awards, two NAACP Image Award nominations, a California Book Award silver medal, and she was awarded a Guggenheim Fellowship in 2019.
-She is a professor in the English Department at Colorado State University and the poetry editor at Orion Magazine.
+Camille T. Dungy is the author of several collections of poetry, most recently, America, A Love Story; the memoir Soil: The Story of a Black Mother’s Garden; and a collection of personal essays, Guidebook to Relative Strangers.
+She is also the editor of Black Nature: Four Centuries of African American Nature Poetry and co-editor of the From the Fishouse poetry anthology.
+Her work has appeared in Best American Poetry; 100 Best African American Poems; Best American Essays; The 1619 Project; All We Can Save: Truth, Courage, and Solutions for the Climate Crisis; and over fifty other anthologies; as well as in The New Yorker; Poetry; Literary Hub; Paris Review; and Poets.org.
+Her honors include an American Book Award, two Northern California Book Awards, two NAACP Image Award nominations, the Colorado Book Award, a California Book Award silver medal, and a Guggenheim Fellowship.
+She is a distinguished professor in the English Department at Colorado State University and the poetry editor at Orion Magazine.

 The way she holds her huge limb forward,